droboports/docker-cross-compiler/README.md

 ## Using the container's build command

-This container provides a special `build` command to build DroboPorts projects.
+This container provides a special `build` command to build projects in git repositories.

-The syntax is `build project-name`, where `project-name` is the name of the DroboPorts project.
+The syntax is `build project-name` or `build url.git`, where `project-name` is the name of the DroboPorts project, and `url.git` is the URL of a git repository (e.g., https://github.com/droboports/busybox.git).

-The name of the DroboPorts project is the last component of the GitHub URL.
+For DroboPorts projects, the name is the last component of the GitHub URL.
 For example, to build the project hosted by the repository https://github.com/droboports/busybox, use the name `busybox`.

 To use the build command, first create a folder to host the resulting packages:
 ```